Lorentzian area measures and the Christoffel problem: The Christoffel problem

 \begin{remark}{\rm The last expression corresponds to the quadratic form $Q_{u'}(u'')$ computed in \cite{LS06}, where $u'=x$ and $u''=X$.
 This is easily seen using the explicit form of $k$ and the relations $\cosh \rho_y(x) = -\left\langle x,y\right\rangle$ and $\left\langle \nabla\rho_y(x),X\right\rangle\sinh\rho_y(x)=-\left\langle X,y\right\rangle$ obtained at page 93 in \cite{LS06}.
 Here $y\in\hh^d$ is identified with $y\in T_x\mathcal F$. }\end{remark}

 \begin{remark}[\textbf{Sufficient conditions}] {\rm

 The convexity conditions \eqref{convexity_Firey} and the one of Proposition~\ref{convexity_Lopes} are sharp, but pretty involved and hard to check.
 In the case of compact convex bodies in the Euclidean space, a more direct approach was proposed by Guan and Ma \cite{GM03}, following Pogorelov, but it does not seems suitable to be adapted to our setting.
 In fact in the classical setting one has that the restricted support function $h_K$ of a regular convex body $K$ satisfies the convexity condition ${}^{\mathbb S^d}\nabla^2 h_K + h_K g_{\mathbb S^d} \geq 0$ as a quadratic form on ${\mathbb S^d}$.
-Using the fact that the Hessian $\operatorname{Hess} (H_K)$ of the total support function $H_K(x):=|x|h_G(x/|x|)$ is $(-1)$-homogeneous, one obtains the symmetry relation
+Using the fact that the Hessian $\operatorname{Hess} (H_K)$ of the total support function $H_K(x):=|x|h_K(x/|x|)$ is $(-1)$-homogeneous and, in $\R^{d+1}$,